-The English curriculum teaches students to read carefully and appreciatively and to write clearly and expressively, emphasizing critical thinking and problem solving throughout the curriculum.
-Paying attention to the traditional building blocks of communication while engaging students in Web research and interactive presentations prepares them for the varied demands of college and life.
+The English curriculum teaches students to read carefully and appreciatively and to write clearly and expressively, emphasizing critical thinking and problem solving.
+Paying attention to the traditional building blocks of communication while engaging students in web research and interactive presentations prepares them for the varied demands of college and life.
 The fundamental assumption is that by working with language, literature, and ideas in a dynamic fashion, students develop their abilities not only to communicate but also to think and reason critically, making them more aware of the multiple aspects of communication in a complex world.

 The goal of the history curriculum is to introduce students to the rich cultural variety of the human community, to acquaint them with the development of the major traditions underlying civilization and to provide them with an opportunity to read history in depth.
 Topics include the recent development of societies around the globe, as well as the organization and dynamics of social, economic, religious and political institutions that shape the world today.
 Students learn through multimedia presentations, which include the use of SMARTBoards and tablets that help to spark debate and discussions.